-The second scope-related question is what is meant, in the case of the CCPA, by “personal data”.
+“Personal Data” is the second scope-related question in the CCPA.
 Whereas other pieces of data legislation take an umbrella-view of defining what constitutes personal data, the CCPA attempts to spell out in more explicit detail the types of information that count.
-The list here is extensive and worth comprehensive review, but a key point to realize is that the CCPA covers information that can be linked to households as well as individuals.
-In effect this means that certain information which would not be protected under other pieces of legislation because they can’t be associated with an individual – say TV viewing records or non- individual linked purchase behavior data – are considered personal data under the CCPA because they can be tied to a household.
+The list here is extensive and worth comprehensive review, but a pivotal point to realize is that the CCPA covers information that links to households as well as individuals.

-- Know whether their personal data is sold or disclosed and to whom
+- Know if/when personal information is sold or disclosed and to whom

-- Say “no” to the sale of their personal data
+- Say “no” to the sale of their data

 - Access the personal data that an organization has collected about them

-- Obtain equal service and price from companies that collect personal data even if they exercise the privacy rights granted to them in the CCPA.
+- Obtain equal service and price from companies collecting personal data.

 Given the objectives stated, what are the concrete steps businesses must take to avoid running afoul of the CCPA?
 Here’s a list a summary of the most important: